 Brick masons examine plans prior to starting construction on any new project, whether it is as simple as a brick wall or as complex as a wood burning fireplace, technical specifications must be taken into consideration.
 Students will have the opportunity to work on creating their own "indestructible" brick pattern and try their hand at creating a blue print or schematic.
-This lesson focuses primarily on using critical thinking skills, numeracy and document use.
+This lesson focuses primarily on using problem solving, numeracy and reading.